-2. Inspect all parts carefully after cleaning for wear and scoring, especially the piston, gland section, and the inside of the outer cylinder.
-Also make sure to check the bushings in the end-caps for wear and security.

-- 3. The metering tube does not need to be taken apart from the end-cap of the inside cylinder unless extensive cleaning is desired.
+- 2. Inspect all parts carefully after cleaning for wear and scoring, especially the piston, gland section, and the inside of the outer cylinder.
+Also make sure to check the bushings in the end-caps for wear and security. - 3.
+The metering tube does not need to be taken apart from the end-cap of the inside cylinder unless extensive cleaning is desired.
 If it is disassembled: - a.
 To return the metering tube height and condition to factory preset, first apply blue Loctite to the threads of the inner end-cap threads that hold the metering pin for added security until next removal.
-The metering pin is threaded until the measurement from the floor of the inside of the end-cap to the end of the inserted metering tube is 12.037 inches if the new T-seals are being used and 11.937 inches if the old style O-rings are used. - b.
+The metering pin is threaded until the measurement from the floor of the inside of the end-cap to the end of the inserted metering tube is 13.875 inches. - b.
 Tighten the associated jam nut at that end and stake it for added security. - c.
 Set this metering tube assembly aside and move on to next steps.

 - 4. On the other end, install the metering pin with Loctite onto the end-cap and tighten to approx. 30 ft./lbs. - 5.
 Install outer T-seal to end-cap with Vaseline.
-Also lube the inside of the outer cylinder where the end-cap seats for ease of assembly.
+Install inner cylinder into top end cap with PR-1422.